 Remember, your workers’ comp claim must be filed within 120 days of the date of the injury.
 Don’t delay, otherwise, you may be unable to seek recovery.

 Call Us To Discuss Getting Workers’ Compensation For Your Foot Injury

 Don’t let an injured foot suffered at work hold you back from living a full life.
-Get the compensation you need to make a full recovery by contacting us to schedule a free initial consultation at 800-952-9640.
+Get the workers’ compensation settlement and benefits you need to make a full recovery.
+Contact us for legal advice, and schedule a free consultation toll free at 844-243-4843.

 At Krasno Krasno & Onwudinjo, we handle all foot injury workers’ compensation cases on a contingency basis, which means we do not get paid unless we obtain benefits on your behalf or we prevent the insurance company from stopping or altering your existing benefits.